wix/stylable/_docs/references/pseudo-elements.md

 > **Note:** You can also override native pseudo-elements using **Stylable's** custom pseudo-element but this is not recommended.

-Per the above example, `play-button` is a custom pseudo-element in the `pages.css` file and here in `amazing-video-player.css` it is a class selector, styled differently.
+Per the above example, `play-button` is a custom pseudo-element in the `page.css` file and here in `amazing-video-player.css` it is a class selector, styled differently.

 CSS API
 ```css